Edinburgh mixologist makes final of world cocktail contest

 “It has also become a genuine network of talented people, all connected by a unique contest in which camaraderie always counts for more than the will to compete.”

-Panda and Sons is located at 79 Queen Street
+Panda & Sons is located at 79 Queen Street